NeuralVFX/basic-libtorch-dll/README.md

 # Basic-Libtorch-DLL
 A "Hello World" example for building a DLL using Libtorch.
+This particular one is designed to work with Unreal Engine.

 ## Requirements:
 - Cmake